nainarazz/nainacodes.com-old/content/posts/asynchronous-javascript-callbacks-promises/asynchronous-javascript-callbacks-promises.md

 });
 ```

 A promise begins with the initial state.
 When the operation succeeds, it transitions into a resolve state, and if it fails, it goes into rejected state.
 Note once it has changed states, it is final.
-That means if it has resolved, it cannot reject, and vice-versa.
+In other words, if it has resolved, it cannot reject, and vice-versa.

 ### Consuming promises

-There are three methods that we can use to consume the value of a promise — the `then()`, `catch()`, and `finally()`
+There are three methods that we can use to consume the value of a promise — the `then()`, `catch()`, and `finally()`.

 ### then